 Where they consider it advantageous or desirable, prosecuting authorities (including investigators and others) may develop separate protocols to deal with specific areas of overlap in working practice, outlining in more detail how the aims, objectives and principles of the Convention are to be fulfilled in that context.

 Existing supplementary protocols include:

-- Guidelines on the Investigation of Cases of Interest or Concern to the Financial Services Authority or other Prosecuting Authorities and Investigating Agencies (FSA, Serious Fraud Office, Department for Business, Enterprise and Regulatory Reform, CPS, ACPO, Crown Office, DPP (NI), ACPO Scotland).
+- Guidelines on the Investigation of Cases of Interest or Concern to the Financial Services Authority or other Prosecuting Authorities and Investigating Agencies (these guidelines concern the following bodies: Financial Conduct Authority, Serious Fraud Office, Department for Energy and Industrial Strategy, CPS, National Police Chiefs' Council, Crown Office and Procurator Fiscal Service, Public Prosecution Service for Northern Ireland, Association of Chief Police Officers in Scotland).

-- Third party disclosure protocol (CPS, Revenue and Customs Prosecutions Office, SFO, ACPO and Her Majesty's Revenue and Customs).
+- Third party disclosure protocol (CPS, Serious Fraud Office, National Police Chiefs' Council and His Majesty's Revenue and Customs).

 - Arrangements between civilian and military prosecuting and investigating authorities governing how they will work together, decide issues of jurisdiction and where necessary decide how an allegation will be investigated.
 Some of these protocols are currently being revised in the light of legislative change.

 Signatories will encourage associated prosecuting authorities and investigators to abide by the spirit of this Convention.

 The parties to this Convention are those prosecuting authorities who have adopted it by signing the attached schedule.